 4. Pale and Cold Body

 Internal bleeding can make the woman’s face pale and her hands and feet cold.

-If your bleeding continues to be heavy even after the initial few weeks, it could be due to internal bleeding.
+If your vaginal bleeding after a C-section continues to be heavy even after the initial few weeks, it could be internal bleeding.

 How Much Bleeding Merits Medical Attention?

-If your bleeding becomes heavy again after tapering off and the colour turns red it may be due to overexertion.
-However, if clotting continues even after resting for few days then it might be due to some complication.
+If your bleeding becomes heavy again, after tapering off, and the colour turns red, it may be due to overexertion.
+However, if clotting continues even after resting for a few days, it might be due to some complications.